Mirzakhani's work on earthquake flow: Preliminaries

 \begin{thm} The tightening map $\MF \to \ML$ is a homeomorphism. \end{thm}

 I do not know any short proof of this result, but a good reference on the tightening map and related topics is \cite{L}.
 One approach is to build an inverse map using train tracks, but this involves not only showing that every lamination is carried by a train track, but also that the measured foliations constructed using different choices of train track differ by Whitehead moves.
+See for example \cite[Section 5]{Leininger} for an expository account.

-The inverse map $\ML \to \MF$ is however easier to define if the measured lamination is maximal, which means that complementary regions are ideal triangles.
-In this case, one ``collapses" or ``pinches" each triangle onto a ``skeleton" consisting of three lines, one going towards each cusp of the triangle, meeting in a central point.
+A measured lamination is called maximal if its complementary regions are all ideal triangles.
+The value of the inverse map $\ML \to \MF$ on a maximal measured lamination can be visualized by a ``collapsing" procedure.
+This procedure is perhaps initially somewhat mind bending, but nonetheless we briefly give the flavor of how it is performed.
+One ``collapses" or ``pinches" each triangle onto a ``skeleton" consisting of three lines, one going towards each cusp of the triangle, meeting in a central point.
+This eliminates all the ``empty space" not covered by the lamination, and the result is a foliation.

-\begin{rem} One should compare this collapse map to the map $\int_0^x d\mu$ for a measure $\mu$ on a cantor set in $\bR$.
-This collapses all the intervals not included in the cantor set. \end{rem}
+\begin{rem} One should compare this collapse map to the map $x\mapsto \int_0^x d\mu$ for a measure $\mu$ on a Cantor set in $\bR$.
+This collapses all the intervals not included in the Cantor set. \end{rem}

 In this way we see that each complementary triangle corresponds to a three-pronged singularity.
 This can be easily extended to the case when all complementary regions are ideal polygons.
 One could try to extend it further to the case where the complementary regions have genus by extending the lamination to a maximal lamination, but then one has to show that the measured foliations resulting from different extensions differ by Whitehead moves, and this is not obvious.
 The case when the measure gives positive measure to some closed curves requires a special argument, since in this case the foliation can't be obtained by collapsing.